lalanza808/tf-modules/security/guardduty/README.md

 ## Limitations

+### Lack of Parallelism

 Due to the way Terraform interfaces with Cloudformation Stack Set instances the module cannot apply resources in parallel - the stack set is busy.
 So the only limitation with this module is that you must run Terraform with the `-parellism=1` flag set.

+### Deletion

+If you want to remove the module in it's entirety, you can't use `terraform destroy` because of the way Cloudformation Stack Sets works - it needs a certain IAM role to orchestrate the removal of the Stack Set instances and a destroy operation will delete that role, preventing the removal of the remainder of resources.

+Instead, set the `regions` to an empty list: `[]`

 ## Inputs